 Transitional use of a vacant building

 Montréal has hundreds of vacant and underutilized buildings, many of them owned by the municipality.
-An initiative of the Future Cities urban innovation strategy, the Transitional Laboratory aims to match the owners of some of these buildings with community groups, including social innovators, artists and cultural associations for the purpose of reducing costs, bringing together visionaries in a collaborative and dynamic space, and allowing projects that are in their infancy to take off.
+The Transitional Laboratory aims to match the owners of some of these buildings with community groups, including social innovators, artists and cultural associations for the purpose of reducing costs, bringing together visionaries in a collaborative and dynamic space, and allowing projects that are in their infancy to take off.

 The Transitional Laboratory pilot project